tytydraco/yessleep/out/I_broke_my_purity_pledge_My_dead_dad_is_less_than_happy_about_it.md

 Impulsively, my hand went to the stretch of skin under my chin that I’d had to cover with turtlenecks for weeks.
 Hannah had been the only person I’d shown the bruise to, and it had taken me enormous effort for me to convince her not to call law enforcement.

-I’d understood something that Hannah hadn’t: that, if a member of our small town’s police force came by, they’d sooner believe whatever lie my dad told him than the truth.
+I’d understood something that Hannah hadn’t: that, if a member of our small town’s police force came by, they’d sooner believe whatever lie my dad told them than the truth.

 “But you didn’t do anything wrong,” Hannah insisted, “and your dad isn’t going to hurt you, or Aaron for that matter.
 He’s in the same place he’s been for a while, and he’s not going anywhere else anytime soon.”